8 Stages of Website Design

 Back End Development

-What the user of the website doesn’t see is the back-end development.
+- What the user of the website does not see is the back-end development.
 The back-end development process is more concerned with functionality than looks.
-This can apply to anything that happens behind the scenes of a website, such as user authentication, network and hosting configuration, database interaction, and more.
+This can apply to everything that happens behind the scenes of a website, such as user authentication, network and hosting configuration, database interaction, and more.

 Full Stack Development

-Full-stack development is another sort of website development.
-Both front-end and back-end development can be done by full-stack engineers.
-A full-stack developer must be proficient in server-side and programming languages and have the ability to manage every facet of website development.
+- Full-stack development is another sort of website development.
+Both front-end & back-end can be used by full-stack engineers.
+A full-stack developer must be proficient in server-side and programming languages and have the ability to manage every side of website development.